 A Simple 30-Day Coding Roadmap

 You do not need to study all day.
-A focused 60 to 90 minutes every day is enough to make real progress.
+A focused 60 to 90 minutes most days is enough to make real progress if you spend that time actively writing code.

 Days 1-5: Learn the Basics